 Ujina Army Provisions Depot

-The City of Hiroshima obtained the building and its plot of land from the national government and, after restoration work, opened it as the Hiroshima City Museum of History and Traditional Crafts in May 1985.
-The building is one of the few in the city that remain from the Meiji Period, and it was designated an important tangible cultural property in April 1985 by the City given its exemplary building techniques and architectural design.
+The building was restored to its former glory and reopened as the Hiroshima City Museum of History and Traditional Crafts in May 1985.
+One of the few buildings in the city that remains from the Meiji Era, it was designated by the city as an Important Tangible Cultural Property in April 1985 for the techniques used in its construction and architectural design.